hdrbv/sepro/README.md

-SEPRO: Separation Process with R
+SepRO: Separation Process with R
 ================================

 Estimating of parameters in statistical distributions using R. Package